andreykurenkov/andreykurenkov.github.io/writing/_posts/2016-1-13-organizing-my-emails-with-a-neural-net.md

 It also just so happens that Keras has several easy to copy-paste examples to get started with, including one with a [multi-category text classification problem](https://github.com/fchollet/keras/blob/master/examples/reuters_mlp.py).
 And, here's the interesting thing - the example uses just about the same features as I did for my class project.
 It finds the 1000 most frequent words in the documents, makes those into binary features, and trains a neural net with one hidden layer and dropout to predict the category of input text based solely of those features.

 So, the obvious first thing to try is exactly this, but with my own data - see if doing feature extraction with Keras will work better.
-Luckily, I can still use my old mbox parsing code, and Keras has a handy Tokernizer class for text feature extraction.
+Luckily, I can still use my old mbox parsing code, and Keras has a handy Tokenizer class for text feature extraction.
 So, it is easy to create a dataset in the same format as in the Keras example, and get an update on my current email counts while we're at it:

 	Using Theano backend.
 	Label email count breakdown: